jschneier/django-storages/docs/backends/gcloud.rst

   The service account email to use for signing url.
 If a service account is being used for authentication (attached to your service), this setting doesn't need to be provided unless you want to use another service account than the one attached to your service for signing urls.
-  Can be used in local development env as well to sign using sa_email instead of the user credentials or keeping a insecure service account key file
+  Can be used in local development env as well to sign using sa_email instead of the user credentials or keeping a insecure service account key file.
-  If using `v4` of generate_signed_url, `google-cloud-storage>=v1.36.1 <https://github.com/googleapis/python-storage/releases/tag/v1.36.1>`_ is required .